Chess prodigy

-The term chess prodigy refers to a young child who possesses an aptitude for the game of chess that far exceeds what might be expected at their age.
+A chess prodigy is a young child who possesses an aptitude for the game of chess that far exceeds what might be expected at their age.
 Their prodigious talent will often enable them to defeat experienced adult players and even titled chess masters.
-Some chess prodigies have progressed to become World Chess Champions.
+Some chess prodigies have progressed to become grandmasters or even World Chess Champions.

 Early chess prodigies

 Early chess prodigies included Paul Morphy (1837–1884) and José Raúl Capablanca (1888–1942), both of whom won matches against strong adult opponents at the age of 12, and Samuel Reshevsky (1911–1992), who was giving simultaneous exhibitions at the age of six.
 Morphy went on to become the world's leading player before the formal title of World Champion existed.
 Capablanca became the third World Champion, and Reshevsky—while never attaining the title—was amongst the world's elite players for many decades.

 Arturo Pomar (1931–2016) was another to be labelled a prodigy by chess writers.
 He played his first international tournament (Madrid 1943) at the age of 11 and went on to become Spain's first grandmaster.

+Jutta Hempel (born 1960) at the age of 6 played 12 simultaneous games and won 9.5-2.5.